 I have finished another art challenge, seven days with the theme of “black and white,” and will be starting a shorter three days (“anything goes” non-theme) tomorrow.
 I may even get caught up over this week, as I am planning to redo at least two of the images I did for the black and white challenge, in color on stretched canvas, but in a different aspect ratio – 8 by 10 inches instead of 9 by 12 inches all the black and white drawings are.

 I have finished the series of six blue-feathered bird paintings, although I did fall behind on blogging them in a timely manner.
 I hope to get caught up before I start my next series.
-Here is the third blue-feathered bird, the blue and gold macaw parrot.
+Here is the third blue-feathered bird, the blue and gold macaw parrot, also done in acrylic paint.

 Out of all the parrots, I like macaws best as subjects for drawings and paintings.
 They have the most brilliant colors in some very saturated hues, and the color combinations are so pretty.
+Often, they seem to have character and charisma.
 I have already done the hyacinth macaw, and there is one more macaw to come (already painted).

 I have started another art challenge on one of the art forums I read, and this one is six artworks in six days with the theme of “blue.”
-I have narrowed that down for myself to be blue-feathered birds, and have found a variety of reference photos wit work from with the first being the bluest of blue-feathered birds I have ever seen, the hyacinth macaw.
+I have narrowed that down for myself to be blue-feathered birds (I like doing a theme within the theme, like my flamingoes series), and have found a variety of reference photos to work from with the first being the bluest of blue-feathered birds I have ever seen, the hyacinth macaw.
+I’ve actually been looking forward to painting this bird,, especially this happy youngster who posed so nicely.

 I have seen these birds in person before at zoos, and they really are that brilliant a shade of blue.
 In the sunlight, they are a close match to my tubes of ultramarine blue.
 I did this in acrylic paint, having succumbed to an impulse buy at WalMart on Friday and coming home with a 12 bottle set of acrylic paints marketed to the crafters, but my husband likes to use on his little figurines that he paints.
 I think I like them as well.
 This is only my second acrylic painting I’ve done myself (excluding one my husband helped me with – I’ll need to blog that one as well!) and I am pleased with it.